Happy New Year! I thought you might enjoy this idea of how to transform a…

 I used a small level to be sure everything was going according to plan.

 Then I screwed the pocket hole screws into the board across the top.
 Then I got ready to screw in the cleats— but my drill would not fit between the board and the closet pole.
-It meant either unscrewing all of the pocket hole screws, or another trip to Home Depot to buy a 12 inch extension for the drill, so that it would reach.
-I chose going to Home Depot since it is less than ten minutes from my house.
+It meant either unscrewing all of the pocket hole screws, or another trip to my local home improvement store to buy a 12 inch extension for the drill, so that it would reach.
+I chose going to the store since it is less than ten minutes from my house.

 My husband helped screw the cleats in as the wood behind the wall was very hard, either that or my drill is weak….